-Explanation: The device control block for the data set specified in the SYSIN DD statement did not open when IOCP sent the OPEN statement.
+The device control block for the data set specified in the SYSIN DD statement did not open when IOCP sent the OPEN statement.

-System action: IOCP ends.
+IOCP ends.

-Programmer response: Ensure that the DD statement for the SYSIN data set is valid.
+Ensure that the DD statement for the SYSIN data set is valid.

-ICP053I IOCP VERSION nn.nn.nnn FAILED.
+ICP053I IOCP VERSION nn.nnn FAILED.
 INSUFFICIENT STORAGE

-Explanation: IOCP version nn.nn.nnn could not obtain enough storage with the GETMAIN statement (for z/OS and z/VM) or the GETVIS statement (for VSE).
+IOCP version nn.nn.nnn could not obtain enough storage with the GETMAIN statement (for z/OS and z/VM) or the GETVIS statement (for VSE).
 If you are reporting on multiple IOCDSs, IOCP could not obtain enough storage to report on any of the IOCDSs.
 IOCP performs multiple storage allocations.
 If the first storage request fails, only this message is sent.
 If the second storage request fails, other messages are sent to the output data set.

-Programmer response: For z/OS users, increase the region size.
-To determine the region size to use, see "IOCP storage requirements" on page 110.
+For z/OS users, increase the region size.
+To determine the region size to use, see "IOCP storage requirements" on page 112.

 For z/VM users, define more virtual storage, perform an IPL of CMS, and issue the IOCP command again.
-For more information, see "IOCP storage requirements" on page 110.
+For more information, see "IOCP storage requirements" on page 112.

 For z/VSE users, increase the partition size.
 Also, specify SIZE=AUTO on the EXEC statement of the job to allow IOCP to use the remaining partition size for GETVIS.
-For more information, see "IOCP storage requirements" on page 110.
+For more information, see "IOCP storage requirements" on page 112.